Facebook Logo

-HDR Comparison Rocky Mountain TrainWelcome to Captain Kimo’s HDR How-to Guide.
-This guide is the foundation of my HDR technique, written for the beginner HDR photographer.
-Below are five essential chapters to get you started.
-This guide will take you from begin to end of the entire HDR photography process.
+HDR How to GuideWelcome to Captain Kimo’s HDR How to Guide.
+This tutorial is the foundation of my HDR technique, written for the beginner HDR photographer.
+Below are five essential chapters to get you started with HDR photography.
+This how to guide covers everything from digital camera to software like Photomatix and Photoshop.
+I’ll take you from begining to end of the entire HDR photography process.

 Continue to Chapter 1 – About HDR Photography